 - Heat the sunflower oil in a pan and add the onions, celery and garlic and allow to sweat over a low heat until the onions are translucent.

-- Add the mince and stir fry until the mince changes colour and becomes 'crumbly'
+- Add the ground beef and stir fry until the beef changes colour and becomes 'crumbly'